You Can't Change That

 "You Can't Change That" is a song by Raydio from their second studio album Rock On.
-Released as a single in 1979, it reached #9 on the US Billboard Hot 100 chart and #3 on the soul chart.
+Released as a single in 1979, it reached No.9 on the US Billboard Hot 100 chart and No.3 on the soul chart.

 Critical reception

 Robert Hilburn of the Los Angeles Times called "You Can't Change That" a "good natured" tune that's one of "the album's high points".
 Craig Lytle of AllMusic also called the song "a laid-back yet very danceable track; it features the vocals of the mild-tempered Ray Parker Jr. and the distinctive tenor of Arnell Carmichael."
 Record World said it has a "a bit of a Spinners feel."